guilhermefariaesilva/teste/README.md

 PORT=5000 ./app
 ```

-By using the GOOS and GOARCH environment variables, you can control which OS and architecture your final binary is built fo.
+By using the GOOS and GOARCH environment variables, you can control which OS and architecture your final binary is built for.

 ```sh
 GOOS=linux GOARCH=amd64 go build -o app